Using Passive and Active Voice

 • It is often used in scientific or technical writing or when emphasizing the action rather than the actor.

-Activity 2 – Videos
+Activity 2 – Lights, Camera, Grammar

 To help students learn about active and passive voice, we recommend using instructional videos to reinforce the concepts.
 The following videos provide helpful explanations: